dlindeque/davesuite/dmlib/ReadMe.txt

 // template instantiations are 'model' code class IntExpression = LiteralExpression<int>;
 class DoubleExpression = LiteralExpression<double>;
+class DecimalExpression
+[Scale = 28] // Property attributes applied to a class/type will be applied to all properties in the class/type [Precision = 12]
+= LiteralExpression<decimal>;
 class StringExpression = LiteralExpression<string>;

 sealed class FunctionCallExpression : Expression